SleGort/datalumina-project-template/README.md

 This command creates a copy of `.env.example` and names it `.env`, allowing you to configure your environment variables specific to your setup.

-## Adding root folder to Python module search path
+## Adding Root Folder to Python's Module Search Path

-If you are stuck with module import issues in the notebook or python file use the following code to append the parent directory folder.
-(Assuming that your subfolder is directly below the parent folder)
+If you're having trouble importing modules in a notebook or script, use this code to add the parent directory to the module search path:
-This code will add the root folder to the list of paths to look for when importing a module.

 ```python
 import sys
 import os

 sys.path.append(os.path.dirname(os.getcwd()))
 ```
+This code snippet assumes that the folder is directly below the parent folder.
+If you have nested subfolders you might want to call `os.path.dirname()` a couple of times
 ## Project Organization
 ```
 ├── LICENSE            <- Open-source license if one is chosen